tek-kol/CaskMaster/Assignments/Assignment4.md

 Interface is to classes like Flower is to Rose, Lily, Daisy.
 Cannot instantiate a FLower without a subclass.
 !!
 Is used to decouple code, adding flexibility. !!

+change return type to the proper type response entity.